kubahandro/Portfolio/Readme.md

 - [Vite Documentation](https://vitejs.dev/guide/) - learn about Vite features.
 - [Vite Community](https://dev.to/t/vite) - discussion about Vite.

-You can check out [the Vite GitHub repository](https://github.com/vitejs/vite) - your feedback and contributions are welcome!

 ## Deployment

 This project is deployed using Netlify.
 To deploy your own version of this website, you can follow these steps: